FloomLtd/challenge-frontend/README.md

 # Floom Frontend Challenge

 Great you're looking to get involved with Floom.
 Create new private Github repo, push your solution and add us as a collaborator when you're ready.
-Add github handles `theostanton`, `bradlocking` and `ahnunn` as collaborators.
+Add github handles, `ahnunn` and `bradlocking` as collaborators.

 ## Brief